-Private Equity refers to owning part of a company whose stock is not listed on a public exchange.
-Compared to Public Equity, private equity offers a higher return and risk profile.
+Compared to public equity, private equity offers a higher return and risk profile.
 This comes from generally investing in smaller companies with higher leverage and hence higher growth expectations.
-Private Equity also has lower liquidity - a 10-year fund life is common - which is also compensated through typically higher returns.
-Private equity investments are held through a variety of closed-ended limited partnerships and managed by a diverse collection of managers who, in turn, cover a variety of strategies and geographic areas.
-The Fund's exposure to Private Equity is being gradually reduced in line with the Fund's long-term strategy.
+Private equity also has lower liquidity - a 10-year fund life is common - which is also compensated through typically higher returns.
+Private equity investments are held through a variety of closed-ended limited partnerships, spanning a wide range of vintages and managed by a diverse collection of managers who, in turn, cover a variety of strategies and geographic areas.